PowerDNS/pdns/pdns/recursordist/docs/appendices/internals.rst

 client query.
 We do a final full QName query if we get an unexpected error.
 This happens when we encounter authoritative servers that are not fully compliant, there are still many servers like that.
-The recursor records with respect to this fallback scnenario in the ``qname-min-fallback-success`` metric.
+The recursor records with respect to this fallback scenario in the ``qname-min-fallback-success`` metric.

 For forwarded queries, we do not use QName Minimization.